gabrielecola/Imbalance-classification-problem/README.md

 • Hybrid methods

 Secondly it analyze the Cost sensitive solutions, that are characterized by modifying existing algorithm (i.e Decision Tree, SVM, Ensemble Methods) in order to change the weights of each class. \
-Finally there is an application of all these methods to two dataset.
+Finally, there is an application of all these methods to two dataset.
 The first dataset is about Churn and they are adopted all the pre-processing methods, while the second one is about Spam and instead they are adopted all cost sensitive methods.